ora-io/awesome-uniswap-hooks/README.md

 _A collection of hooks from Uniswap and community developers._

+### Projects

+- [Angstrom](https://x.com/angstromxyz): The first DEX that defends LPs.
+Angstrom utlizes Uniswap v4 hook for ensuring only staked Angstrom validators can execute swaps to realize onchain DEX based on decentralized node network.
+- [Flaunch](https://flaunch.gg/): Meme coin launchpad that enables 100% of trading fees go to creators and buybacks.
+Flaunch utilizes Uniswap v4 hook for enabling fair price launch of token, and distributing swap fees automatically.
+- [Bunni](https://bunni.pro/): The shapeshifting exchange that maximizes liquidity provider profits in all market conditions.
+Bunni utilizes Uniswap v4 hook for rehypothecation that boosts LP returns by pairing steady APYs from lending vaults with swap fees.

 ### From Uniswap

 - [Full Range](https://github.com/Uniswap/v4-periphery/tree/example-contracts/contracts/hooks/examples/FullRange.sol): A hook that allows a Uniswap pool to provide liquidity for a range of prices.
 This can be used to create a market maker for a volatile asset or to provide more liquidity for a thin market.